padmeio/padme/policy/README.md

 optimality.
 (The latter can be accomplished as we go).

 At present the full stack (Rule to Bundle is present).
-Examples of its use can be found in the tests (especially the PolicyBundle tests.
+Examples of its use can be found in the tests (especially the PolicyBundle tests).

 At present the following are our highest priorities in terms of todos:
 - policy serialization/deserialization to json